Business Management Guide

 • The Proxy contacts the appropriate administrator for guidance on next steps.
 This should, at a minimum, be a dean’s office or director’s office.

 • Purchases that cannot be fully documented as to having a valid FSU business purpose must be immediately and fully reimbursed by the cardholder into the account that is linked to the P-Card incurring the expense.
-Documentation of the reimbursement (including the cashier’s receipt from Student Business Services) needs to be filed with the P-Card Statement Reconciliation Worksheet that included the original expense which is being reimbursed.
+Documentation of the reimbursement (including the cashier’s receipt from the Office of Student Finance) needs to be filed with the P-Card Statement Reconciliation Worksheet that included the original expense which is being reimbursed.
 Note: Expenses that have no FSU business purpose cannot be reimbursed with funds on deposit at the FSU Foundation, or any other FSU affiliated organization.

 • Repeated instances of personal use by a cardholder must be reported to the P- Card Administrator (Purchasing), and may result in the cancellation of the cardholder’s P-Card.
 It is important to remember that accountability for adherence to policies and procedures rests not only with the cardholder, but also the designated proxy.
 If inappropriate and/or personal transactions have occurred that were not detected and reported through the regular performance of the proxy’s duties, then the proxy and cardholder may both be subject to disciplinary action.